-The Corporation's annual Burn Rate under the RSU Plan was 0.4% in fiscal 2020, 1.1% in fiscal 2021, 0.9% in fiscal 2022 and 1.6% in fiscal 203.
+The Corporation's annual Burn Rate under the RSU Plan was 1.1% in fiscal 2021, 0.9% in fiscal 2022 1.6% in fiscal 2023 and 1.5% in fiscal 2024.
 The large increase in 2023 as compared to the prior years was due to the issuance of RSUs in lieu of cash bonuses for 2023.
 The Burn Rate is calculated by dividing the number of RSUs granted under the RSU Plan during the relevant fiscal year by the weighted average number of securities outstanding for the applicable fiscal year.